Flying Freehold Mortgages Explained

 FAQs

 This tends not to be an issue with flats as they are generally leasehold.
-With that said, on rare occasions there is a flying freehold element to a flat purchase, there are a few lenders out there who will accept applications.
+That said, on rare occasions, there is a flying freehold element to a flat purchase, and there are a few lenders out there who will accept applications.

-If you buy a property that includes a flying freehold, you will own the ‘flying’ element of your property, but not the land below it.
+If you buy a property that includes a flying freehold, you will own your property’s ‘flying’ element but not the land below it.
 That is owned by the freeholder of the land over which your property extends.

 Ask a quick question